vitessio/website/content/en/docs/overview/scalability-philosophy.md

 ## Multi-cell

 Vitess is meant to run in multiple data centers / regions / cells.
-In this part, we'll use cell as a set of servers that are very close together, and share the same regional availability.
+In this part, we'll use "cell" to mean a set of servers that are very close together, and share the same regional availability.

 A cell typically contains a set of tablets, a vtgate pool, and app servers that use the Vitess cluster.
 With Vitess, all components can be configured and brought up as needed:

 * The master for a shard can be in any cell.
 If cross-cell master access is required, vtgate can be configured to do so easily (by passing the cell that contains the master as a cell to watch).
 * It is not uncommon to have the cells that can contain the master be more provisioned than read-only serving cells.
 These *master-capable* cells may need one more replica to handle a possible failover, while still maintaining the same replica serving capacity.
-* Failing over from one master in one cell to a master in a different cell is no different than a local failover.
+* Failing over from a master in one cell to a master in a different cell is no different than a local failover.
 It has an implication on traffic and latency, but if the application traffic also gets re-directed to the new cell, the end result is stable.
 * It is also possible to have some shards with a master in one cell, and some other shards with their master in another cell. vtgate will just route the traffic to the right place, incurring extra latency cost only on the remote access.
 For instance, creating U.S. user records in a database with masters in the U.S. and European user records in a database with masters in Europe is easy to do.
 Replicas can exist in every cell anyway, and serve the replica traffic quickly.
 * Replica serving cells are a good compromise to reduce user-visible latency: they only contain replica servers, and master access is always done remotely.
 If the application profile is mostly reads, this works really well.
 * Not all cells need `rdonly` (or batch) instances.
-Only the cells that run batch jobs, or MapReduce jobs, really need them.
+Only the cells that run batch jobs, or OLAP jobs, really need them.

 Note Vitess uses local-cell data first, and is very resilient to any cell going down (most of our processes handle that case gracefully).